orharpazi/QuantumTomography/README.md

-# Optical emulation of quantum state tomography and Bell test—A novel undergraduate experiment
+# Emulation of Quantum State Tomography and the Bell Test using Classically Entangled Light Beams

 ## Abstract